 WEF global risk report

 The Global Risks Report is an annual study published by the World Economic Forum and describes changes occurring in the global risks landscape from year to year.
-Sources for the report include an assessment by several major insurance and reinsurance companies and focus workshops, interviews and a survey of internationally recognised experts.
+The 2020 report highlighted environmental risks as most likely and impact-full.

 The TEG has been working on developing the EU taxonomy for climate change mitigation and climate change adaptation, which aims to define economic activities that are environmentally sustainable.
 It intends to be as comprehensive as possible and cover all relevant parts of the economy.